cannarron/cannarron/README.md

 I am a backend software engineer.

-As a  software engineer,  I use my creativity, problem solving and managerial skills to build *products* people love.
+As a  software engineer,  I channel my creativity, problem solving and managerial skills to build *products* that people love.